 Earthmovers are a big part of any construction business.
 They’re the ones that essentially start off a project by moving and digging up the soil so the builders can lay the foundations.
 The certified staff is experienced in bobcats, front ends, rollers, backhoes, and of course excavator tickets.

 All the machinery will be provided for you during the learning and assessment as well as the final test.

 It’s a booming industry and a great place to get started or create your own business in.
-The construction profession has many opportunities for newcomers and veterans alike.
+The career in construction has many opportunities for newcomers and veterans alike.
 It’s wise to get involved now before it goes through a slowdown period in the future.